raodilip/RecipeSearch/README.md

 - **Template Method Pattern - Handling API Calls**: Applied in making generic API call.We can extend from APICallTemplate.java class for specific API Call.

-## Flow Diagram

-The flow of the application follows this process:

 1. **User Interaction**:
     - The user requests meal recommendations through the React frontend.
     - The request is sent to the Spring Boot backend.